uzicorn/beev_technical_test/README.md

     Execute the command -> make execute_order_66
     in the root directory
     it will :
-        - Restart the docker container this will delete all the data. i chose not to alocate a volume to persist the data as it has utility.
+        - Launch and/or Restart the docker container this will delete all the data. i chose not to alocate a volume to persist the data as it has utility.
-        - Extract the data from the Google drive
+        - Extract the data from Google drive
         - Run DBT
         - run DBT tests
     You will find the tables in the schema "analysis"